1. Hoover’s Fish Tale

 7. Taft’s House Divided

-In 1909, William Taft and his family decamped D.C. for a 14-room guest house called Stetson Cottage on the grounds of a shorefront estate in Beverly, Massachusetts.
+In 1909, William Taft and his family decamped to D.C. for a 14-room guest house called Stetson Cottage on the grounds of a shorefront estate in Beverly, Massachusetts.
 The area was a popular summer destination for politicians and industrialists.
-Taft enjoyed golfing and taking auto rides along the coast, and returned with his family to Stetson Cottage the next summer.
+Taft enjoyed golfing and taking auto rides along the coast and returned with his family to Stetson Cottage the next summer.
 However, the estate’s owner, a wealthy widow, was so unnerved by the curious sightseers, reporters and Secret Service agents who trailed Taft to her property that she told him he wasn’t welcome back a third time.
 To ensure this didn’t happen, she had Stetson Cottage cut in half and floated across the harbor by barges to the town of Marblehead, where it was reassembled.
 Taft spent the final two summers of his presidency at another Beverly mansion, known as Parramatta.

 8. Nixon’s Coastal Hideaways

 The year Richard Nixon became president he bought a ranch-style home in Key Biscayne, Florida, which he retreated to more than 50 times while in office, including during the Watergate scandal.
 The site, dubbed the Winter White House, included a private beach and a floating helipad, paid for by the government.
-Two years after resigning the presidency in 1974, Nixon sold the home; it was razed in 2004 to make way for a swankier residence.
+Two years after resigning from the presidency in 1974, Nixon sold the home; it was razed in 2004 to make way for a swankier residence.
 The same year he purchased his Florida abode, Nixon acquired an oceanfront estate in his native California, in the town of San Clemente.
 He called the property La Casa Pacifica (it also became known as the Western White House) and met with more than a dozen heads of state there during his time in office.
 After leaving Washington, Nixon penned his memoirs at La Casa Pacifica before selling the property in 1980 and moving to New York City.
 In 2017, the estate was on the market for $63.5 million.

 9. Johnson’s Texas White House